Cheapest AEO Platform for Agencies in 2026

 An agency evaluates five AEO platforms and picks Otterly at $29/mo because it is the cheapest.
 The agency then discovers that Otterly tracks visibility but creates no content.
 The agency now needs content.
 Option one: hire a freelance writer specializing in AEO content at $250-400 per article.
 For 8 articles per month, that is $2,000-3,200.
 Option two: use an internal content team member, which is "free" on paper but consumes 15-20 hours per month of billable time.
 Option three: use a general AI writing tool and edit the output, which still costs 8-10 hours of editing time per month.

 In every scenario, the $29/mo monitoring platform plus content production costs more than the Loudmink AEO platform at $299/mo (20 articles, 20 Reddit opportunities, 3 AI search engines, human review).
-The agency also needs to manually manage Reddit presence, which Loudmink handles through its agents, and has no post-publication verification to prove results to clients.
+The agency also needs to manually manage Reddit presence, which Loudmink handles through its agents, and has no continuous post-publication monitoring to prove results to clients.

 The hidden cost of no verification